saifshahriar/dwm-saif/README.md

 - Ability to reload dwm without logging out.
 Default key for this is `Mod4 + Shift + r`.
 - Gaps and the ability to change the gaps on the fly.
 See `keybindings` section.
-- *Smartgaps*: Show no gaps when there is only one window.
+- *Smartgaps*: Show no gaps when there is only one window per tag.
 - Ability to set colours from `~/.Xresources` or `~/.config/X11/xresources` file.
 See more at [Xresources Section](https://github.com/saifshahriar/dwm-saif#xresources-settings).
 - Centers terminal windows (or any windows defined in the config) to the center if it is the only window in that tag.
 Also change the `height`, `width` and the